dcostea/RouteMappingStaticFiles/README.md

 But what if we need to get a response as quick as possible?
 All these services included with AddMvc are useless and expensive in terms of performance.

-Instead of AddMvc, we can use AddMvcCore or, even less, AddRouting with RouteBuilder and MapGet (MapPost, MapDelete, ...)
+Instead of AddMvc, we can use AddMvcCore or, even less, AddRouting with RouteBuilder and MapGet (MapPost, MapDelete).
 Of course, this is not what you need for a complex application with multiple controllers and actions.

 When sending a rich text response to the client, html code is what you will need (usually an html static file).